 FFTC President & CEO, Michael Marsicano, and Executive Vice President, Brian Collier, recently reported on the fund and the broader community response to the coronavirus pandemic.

 This fund was launched March 16 thanks to a $1 million lead gift from LendingTree and a $1 million matching gift from the City of Charlotte.
-These gifts have inspired additional donations, totaling nearly $20 million to date.
+These gifts have inspired additional donations, totaling more than $23 million to date.